-- by transmitting a written order confirmation or an order conformation in written form (fax or e-mail) to the Client; insofar receipt of the order confirmation by the Client is decisive, or
+- by transmitting a written order confirmation or an order confirmation in written form (fax or e-mail) to the Client, insofar as the receipt of the order confirmation by the Client is decisive, or

-- by delivering ordered goods to the Client; insofar receipt of goods by the Client is decisive, or
+- by delivering ordered goods to the Client, insofar as the receipt of goods by the Client is decisive, or

 - by requesting the customer to pay after submitting his order, or

 - provided direct debit payment is offered and the Client chooses this payment method, by collecting the total price directly from the Client’s account, insofar as the time of debiting the Client’s account is decisive.

 The contract shall be concluded at the time when one of the aforementioned alternatives occurs .
 Should the Seller not accept the Client's offer within the aforementioned period of time, this shall be deemed as rejecting the offer, with the effect that the Client is no longer bound by his statement of intent.

 2.4 In case of an order via the Seller’s online order form, the contract's content will be stored by the Seller and will be sent to the Client in writing including these Terms and Conditions (for example via e-mail, fax or letter) after the Client has submitted his order.
 In addition, the contract's content will be stored on the Seller's website and can be found by the Client via the password-protected customer account by entering the respective login information, provided that the Client has created a customer account in the Seller’s online shop prior to submitting his order.